What is the Costs Lawyer Handbook?

 The Costs Lawyer Handbook also contains guidance notes covering a variety of topics.
 The content of the Costs Lawyer Handbook (i.e. the regulatory rules and guidance notes) can be accessed using the links below.

-Continuing Professional Development (CPD) Rules 342.57 KBContain requirements for continual learning.
-Currently under review, new rules will be implemented in 2020
+Continuing Professional Development (CPD) Rules - effective to 31 December 2020 342.57 KBContain requirements for continual learning.

 The Costs Lawyer Handbook also contains guidance notes on various topics.
 These are designed to:

 - help Costs Lawyers meet their regulatory obligations in practice;

 - help the public understand what they can expect from a Costs Lawyer;

 - clarify a Costs Lawyer’s responsibilities under our regulatory rules or under other laws and regulations.